When it comes time to choose which Mediterranean cruise itinerary to book, a little research can go a long way.

 Voyages in the Western Med follow the European coastline from Gibraltar and Barcelona in the north and continue southeast toward Marseille, Monaco and onto Civitavecchia, the port for Rome.
 A very popular itinerary, there are dozens of Western Mediterranean from which to choose.

-Longer cruises may continue around Italy’s boot and then north into the Adriatic Sea and up to Venice.
-En route to Venice, ports can include those in the Eastern European countries of Croatia, Slovenia and Slovakia, to name a few.
+Choose a longer Mediterranean cruise and it might follow around Italy’s boot and then north into the Adriatic Sea and up to Venice.
+En route to Venice, ports in the Adriatic can include those in the Eastern European countries of Croatia, Slovenia and Slovakia, to name a few.

 The ports of Alexandria and Port Said lead to Cairo and from there, guests can purchase flight-seeing tours to the Valley of the Kings in Luxor.
 Sometimes cruise lines combine visits to Israel and Egypt in one longer voyage.